 - (d) The Commission must provide the public with a reasonable opportunity to appear before the Commission and speak on any issue under the Commission's jurisdiction.
-Persons wishing to speak at a Commission meeting must sign in and may speak at the designated time. - (e) The presiding officer or the presiding officer's designee may grant continuances with regard to hearings and other matters before the Commission.
+A person who wishes to speak at a Commission meeting must sign in and may speak at the designated time. - (e) The presiding officer or the presiding officer's designee may grant continuances with regard to hearings and other matters before the Commission.